-There are a number of different types of jigsaw blades which adjust the tool for a range of various cutting applications.
-The blade you use will influence the material that can be cut, the cutting speed of the machine and the finish it will create.
+There are a number of different types of jigsaw blades that adjust the tool for a range of various cutting applications.
+The blade you use will influence the material that can be cut, the cutting speed of the machine, and then the finish it will create.

 Types of Jigsaw Blades:

 There are 8 types of jigsaw blades review here.

 T shank blades are the most generally used type and are viable with the majority of modern days jigsaws.
 They have become so famous because they are easy to use and make it so much easier to change blades in and out or between various jigsaws.
 They have a tang at the head of their shank which fits into the tool-less blade clamp of the tool.

 U shank blades are characterized by the U-shaped cut out at the head of their shank.
 Note – some older jigsaw machines require a hole in the shank just below the U-shaped pattern.
 They were the fundamental type of blade available for a jigsaw. but since most jigsaws are produced with a tool-less blade changing system to oblige T shank blades.